Teachers & Schools

 The Daily Mile and Remote Learning

-As we gear up for the 2020-2021 school year, many school districts are offering Remote Learning options delivering a curriculum to students through online learning programs.
+As a result of the pandemic, many school districts are offering Remote Learning options delivering a curriculum to students through online learning programs.
 Students are expected to show up for class on time and complete all assignments.
 Students are also responsible to meet academic standards and complete 5.5-6.5 hours of work each day.
 As one Texas superintendent put it, “Online coursework is not a vacation.”
 In addition, the hours of workload will have students searching for a daily brain break.

 Luckily, The Daily Mile can be part of remote learning methods.
 Download and view The Daily Mile’s Remote Learning Guide.
 Review the resources provided in the document, decide on which one(s) best fit your district needs, and share with your staff, parents, PTAs/PTOs, and other district leaders.